Support for foster and kinship carers

-Carer's group meetings can be conference style with presentations and discussions for learning, while others are more social.
+Carer's group meetings can be conference style with presentations or discussions for learning, while others are more social.

 Non-government agency reference and support groups

 Some foster care agencies have:

 - reference groups to gain feedback from foster carers and give them the opportunity to discuss matters relating to their role as a foster carer

 - support groups that offer training opportunities, speakers, morning teas - and the chance to meet other foster carers.